Stage Fright Articles

 There is Help For Stage Fright

 Online therapy is an excellent place to talk about your stage fright.
 An online counselor cares about your fears and wants to resolve them.
 You might not know the origin of why you’re scared, but when speaking to your therapist, you’ll be able to identify where your performance anxiety is stemming from and work through your fears.
 You don’t have to suffer alone with being afraid to get on stage.
-An online counselor can help you get to the root cause of them, and find ways to work through them.
+An online counselor can help you get to the root cause of them, and help you find ways to work through them.